Team Management

 PEs in a newly created team are consecutively numbered starting with PE number 0.
 PEs are ordered by their PE number in the parent team.
 Team relative PE numbers can be used for point-to-point operations through using the translation routine nvshmem_team_translate_pe.

-Upon completion of a team creation operation, the parent and any resulting child teams will be immediately usable for any team-based operations, including creating new child teams, without any intervening synchronization.
+Upon completion of a team creation operation, the parent and any resulting teams will be immediately usable for any team-based operations, including creating new child teams, without any intervening synchronization.

 NVSHMEM_TEAM_MY_PE